Innocent Spouse Relief: For Victims of Financial Indiscretions

 - The requesting spouse did not knowingly participate in the filing of a fraudulent joint return.

 - The income tax liability from which the requesting spouse seeks relief is at least partially attributable to an item of the non-requesting spouse, or an underpayment resulting from the non-requesting spouse’s income.

 The notice clarifies that no one factor or a majority of factors necessarily controls the determination of whether relief should be granted.
 Therefore, relief may still be appropriate even if a number of factors weigh against relief.
 For example, actual knowledge of an understatement or deficiency will not be weighed more heavily than other factors, as it was in the past.
 Furthermore, if the spouse requesting relief was abused or restricted from household financial information, and thus unable to challenge the treatment of items on the joint tax return for fear of retaliation, the abuse or financial control will weigh in favor of relief even if the requesting spouse had reason to know of the understatement or deficiency.

 Seek Supportive, Experienced Divorce Representation

-If you are facing divorce and all of the potentially complex legal and financial issues that come with it, please contact Lana Hawkins, Attorney at Law, at Hawkins Law LLC for advice and counsel from an experienced Alabama divorce attorney.
+If you are facing divorce and all of the potentially complex legal and financial issues that come with it, please contact Lana Hawkins, Attorney at Law, at The Hawkins Law Firm for advice and counsel from an experienced Alabama divorce attorney.